skillbakery/githubtips/README.md

 5. It's often used in Git workflows to clean up the commit history before merging a branch into the main branch.
 6. Delete branch after merge.
 7. Draft PR Request.
-8. Add Suggestions in Github PR Review
+8. Add Suggestions in a Github PR Review